sungnga/jbook-cli-app/README.md

   - `warning: Define "process.env.NODE_ENV" when bundling for the browser`
 - We need to setup ESBuild define the value of "process.env.NODE_ENV" whenever we're doing a bundling
 - We do the bundling in the ref.current.build() method and this is where we can include the `define` property

+## CACHING FOR BIG PERFORMANCE GAINS

+### Implementing a caching layer
+- Whenever the onLoad function is about to make a request to unpkg.com, we want to implement a caching layer.
+In this cache object, we want to see if we have fetched that package before.
+If so, return it immediately.
+Otherwise, make the request and store the response inside the cache, and then return the response off to onLoad
+- onLoad -> cache object -> unpkg.com
+- We don't want to store our cache data in localStorage, because it maybe contain a lot of data and may potentially get deleted out of localStorage
+- An alternative method of storing information inside the browser is indexedDB.
+Similar to localStorage, it's an information store that we can make use of inside the browser and can store much more information than localStorage
+- We're going to use a helper library called localforage to help us work easier with indexedDB.
+It falls back on localStorage if the user's browser doesn't have indexedDB or WebSQL support
+- Import: `npm i localforage`
+- Caching with key-value pairs in the onLoad function after we made a request and fetched the data
+  - The key is the path.args and the value is the return object from onLoad